Jackpk52/AI-MADNESS-PY/README.md

 3: Edit .env
 Edit the env where the cloned folder is (add your secrets)

+4:Open The .Bat file

-4:Run This To start your Bot
+5: Run this to start your bot
 ```
 python run.py
 ```